-Jamaican cultural values and moral values asthey are today compared to how they were in the past.
+Jamaican cultural values and moral values as they are today compared to how they were in the past.
 In life, change is constant, whether it’s technology or cultural or moral nothing stays the same.
-Many people say’s, “how sweet life was back in the days”, then they take out their cellular
+Many people say’s, “how sweet life was back in the days”, then they take out their mobile

-Jamaican cultural and moral value for generations growing up in the 1950s, 1960s and 1970s were held at a higher standard.
-Many Jamaican children of the 50s, 60s and 70s grew up with their grandparent while their parents went out to work or were mostly migrating to
+Jamaican cultural and moral values for generation growing up in the 1950s, 1960s and 1970s were held at a higher standard.
+Many Jamaican children of the 50s, 60s and 70s grew up with their grandparent while their parents went out to work locally on the island or migrating mostly to

-the United Kingdom seeking a better way of life.
-As a result, Jamaican children cultural and moral values were tied to 18thcentury philosophies because the children was been raised by their grandparents who were still living by their parents
+the United Kingdom and other parts of the world seeking a better way of life.
+As a result, early Jamaican children cultural and moral values were tied to 18thcentury philosophies because the children were raised by their grandparents who were still living by their parents

 morals.
 In addition, the phrase, “it takes a village to raise a child” was absolutely true because children were held at a higher standard by adults who reinforce moral values and respect.
 We can remember our grandparents Mr. Peter Hinds and Mrs. Olive Hinds, living on Lucky Hill Farm in St. Mary, one of the requirements to live on the farm was that couples had to be married.

 Jamaican cultural and moral values are a product of the world we live in today.
 In the 50s, 60s, and most part of the 70s, especially in the country in our opinion, having respect for your elders were the rule.
 Having respect for your teachers and ministers were the rule and been raised by the village was definitely the rule.
 However, what was once the rule in Jamaican cultural and moral values are now the exceptions.
 The cultural and moral standards as we once knew it no longer exists.
 As times changed and more grandparents needing to work to support their cost of living, so has the gap between cultural and moral values.